 “I think pre-teen girls will especially enjoy the show.
 While we have been creating the series for a kid’s audience, I believe it could be widely enjoyable for adults too.”

 Such a show will definitely be a departure from Netflix’s existing anime line-up, such as Seis Manos, which is more adult-themed content.
 And if there was any remaining doubt that the Dino Girl Gauko anime is for kids, the trailer shuts down all those doubts.

-Dino Girl Gauko Trailer Looks Like A Silly Good Time
+Dino Girl Gauko Anime Trailer Looks Like a Silly Good Time

 The world of this anime looks riddled with insane and outrageous concepts and ideas that can’t help bring a smile to your face.
 The trailer begins with the lead character’s narration about her life in a small town Japanese suburb.